fixxiefixx/GameUpdater/README.md

 The FTP server address, user login and game startup executable you have to enter in the Settings.cs file from the GameUpdater project.

-You have to privide a file named versions.txt on the FTP Directory that lists the version numbers of the game.
+You have to provide a file named versions.txt on the FTP Directory that lists the version numbers of the game.

 Example content of versions.txt: